fragkotseni/Raspberry-Pi-Portfolio/README.md

 CSI Camera Port - Camera Serial Interface connects the Broadcom processor to the Pi camera.

-15-Pin Ribbon Connector - Display Serial Interface (DSI) is used for connecting LCD to Raspberry Pi using 15 15-pin ribbon cables.
+DSI Display port - Display Serial Interface (DSI) is used for connecting LCD to Raspberry Pi using 15 15-pin ribbon cables.
 DSI provides a high-resolution display interface that is specifically used for sending video data.

-PoE HAT Header - The PoE HAT allows you to power your Raspberry Pi using Power over Ethernet–enabled networks.
+HAT Header - The PoE HAT allows you to power your Raspberry Pi using Power over Ethernet–enabled networks.

 USB-C Power Port - This USB-C port serves primarily as the power input, allowing the device to be powered via a USB-C power adapter.